mduffin95/MarketSim/README.md

 Adding an interface that allows trading agents to be generated.
 This way we can create a number of different pre-defined experiments with different compositions of trading agents.

+Looking at using GraphML to represent the graph.